go-shiori/shiori-web-ext/README.md

 ## Development Status

 This extension is still in beta, however it's already usable at this point.
 Unfortunately, I've only tested it in Firefox 59+ so there is no guarantee that it will work in another browser.
+A work-in-progress containing build pipeline for MacOS Mojave, specifically Safari, is currently in progress - more details in [Safari Building documentation](/docs/Safari.md).

 ## Installation